joaothomazlemos/page-flip-detector/README.md

 # Data Description:

-We collected page flipping video from smart phones and labelled them as flipping and not flipping.
+We collected page flipping videos from smartphones and labeled them as flipping and not flipping.

-We clipped the videos as short videos and labelled them as flipping or not flipping.
-The extracted frames are then saved to disk in a sequential order with the following naming structure: VideoID_FrameNumber
+We clipped the videos as short videos and labeled them as flipping or not flipping.
+The extracted frames are then saved to disk in sequential order with the following naming structure: VideoID_FrameNumber

 # Goal(s):